lenkiefer/lenkiefer.github.com/_posts/2016-03-19-the-week-that-was-in-charts.md

 <img src="{{ site.url }}/img/charts_mar_19_2016/starts_3_16_2016.png" alt="job dots" style="width: 450px;"/>

-Multifamily—starts on buildings with 2 or more units—have been doing pretty well, but the pace of starts has slowed recently.
+Multifamily—starts for buildings with 2 or more units—have been doing pretty well, but the pace has slowed recently.
 The data are noisy, so I look at a 3-month moving average of the starts data.
 Multifamily starts are slowing, but remain on a pace of over 350,00 units per year, which is a solid number.

 <img src="{{ site.url }}/img/charts_mar_19_2016/MF.jpg" alt="job dots" style="width: 450px;"/>

 Though the single-family housing starts number was solid, it’s still underperforming relative to confidence based on historical relationships.
-If historical correlations held, the given builder confidence we should be seeing housing starts at a level about one and a half times the current level (see chart below).
+If historical correlations held, then given builder confidence we should be seeing housing starts at a level about one and a half times the current level (see chart below).

 <img src="{{ site.url }}/img/charts_mar_19_2016/hmi scatter.jpg" alt="hmi scatter" style="width: 450px;"/>